Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Unpacking the compositional structure within generations

-In this section we extend our approach to a DAG or its diagrammatic equivalent, as it was done in section~\ref{subsec: guided process on DAG}.
-Whereas on a directed tree each vertex has a unique parent vertex, on a DAG a vertex can have multiple parent vertices.
+In this section we extend our approach from a directed tree to a true DAG.
+Whereas on the former each vertex has a unique parent vertex, on a DAG a vertex can have multiple parent vertices.
 Correspondingly, in the diagram a box with several input edges denotes a Markov kernels whose domain is a tensor product.

 Note that if $\kappa = \kappa_1 \comp \kappa_2$, then $\kappa^\star = \kappa_1^\star \comp \kappa_2^\star$.
 Moreover, if $\kappa_2 = \kappa_{2a} \otimes \kappa_{2b}$ has product form, we also get

 This corresponds to our earlier observation, that the $h$-transform can be computed in the tree one vertex and its children at a time.
 It illustrates that the transform as we have considered it until now is structure preserving on a directed tree.
 This property is lost in case of a general DAG.